President and Cofounder

 NEPA/Wildlife Biologist, Operations Specialist

 Daphne has been in the natural resources field since 2009 primarily in the Pacific Northwest.
 She has conducted surveys for various projects on a wide variety of taxa, including northern spotted owls, terrestrial mollusks, marbled murrelets, streaked horned larks, amphibians, and Washington ground squirrels.
 She also served as the lead field biologist for two baseline wildlife monitoring projects in the Portland Harbor involving avian point counts, eagle/raptor surveys, mink sign surveys, and wildlife camera monitoring for mink and other wildlife.
 Daphne is experienced in wildlife monitoring protocols and techniques, as well as the terrain and logistical considerations indigenous to the western landscape.
-Daphne holds a BS in Environmental Biology/Zoology from Michigan State University, and certifications from Portland State University's Environmental Professional Program, Pacific Seabird Group's Marbled Murrelet Survey Protocol, and the North American Banding Council's Passerine Bander and Trainer Program, and is a member of the National and Oregon Chapters of The Wildlife Society.
+Daphne holds a BS in Environmental Biology/Zoology from Michigan State University, and certifications from Portland State University's Environmental Professional Program, Pacific Seabird Group's Marbled Murrelet Survey Protocol, and the North American Banding Council's Passerine Bander and Trainer Program, and is a board member of the Oregon Chapter of The Wildlife Society.